What to Pack for Rwanda and What to Wear for Each Adventure (for everyone)

-Rwanda is a place of contrasts so when you’re figure out what to pack for Rwanda, you’ll have a bit of everything.
+My guide takes all the guesswork out of what to pack for Rwanda.
 One day you’ll be navigating Kigali on the back of a motorcycle, and the next you’re trekking through the misty rainforests of Nyungwe, on the volcanic slopes of Musanze, or picking tea in the rain.

 After moving here and learning the hard way (ask me about my motorcycle scar!), I’ve put together this essential guide for What to Pack for Rwanda and What to Wear depending on your destination.
 Whether you’re here for the mountain gorillas, Akagera safari, forests, or the city life, here is exactly what you need to pack to stay comfortable.
 Check out my 10-day Rwanda itinerary for help planning!